CSD Portfolio software suites requirements and supported platforms

-If you choose to use a version other than those listed above we cannot guarantee that components of the CSD-System will work correctly, although we will attempt to assist you with any problems you may encounter.
+If you choose to use a version other than those listed above we cannot guarantee that the CSD Portfolio software will work correctly, although we will attempt to assist you with any problems you may encounter.

-The cqbatch and mogulbatch command line utilities are now deprecated - while these still remain a part of the CSD System software during 2020, their use is no longer be recommended, and we would instead encourage switching to use of the CSD Python API.
-We anticipate that cqbatch will be removed entirely in the 2021 release
+The cqbatch and mogulbatch command line utilities are now deprecated - while these remain a part of the CSD Release software during 2023, their use is no longer recommended, and we would instead encourage switching to the use of the CSD Python API.
+We anticipate that cqbatch will be removed entirely in a future release.

-In addition to the requirement of one of the supported platforms detailed above, the CSD-System software suites also have the following hardware requirements:
+In addition to the requirement of one of the supported platforms detailed above, the CSD Portfolio software suites also have the following hardware requirements:

 - Disk Space:

 - A complete install requires 37GB (7GB software, 30GB data)